The Dangers of Texting While Driving

 Our personal injury attorneys at Bertoldo, Baker, Carter & Smith understand the difficulties car accident victims go through.
 You shouldn’t have to financially suffer due to someone else’s negligent behavior that has resulted in you physical and emotional pain.

-If you have been injured in a auto accident, it is important to seek legal advice immediately to find out if you are entitled to compensation.
+If you have been injured in a car accident, it is important to seek legal advice immediately to find out if you are entitled to compensation.
 We welcome your call today on (702) 228-2600 for a free initial consultation and to learn more about how we can help you.

 More States Adapting Texting-And-Driving Ban